 The Master's Degree thesis option requires a minimum of 30 semester hours of graduate level courses.
 The Master's Degree non-thesis option requires a minimum of 33 semester hours of graduate level courses.
+The Non-thesis track in Nutrition is available through both distance education and on-campus classes.
 Graduate courses are those with course numbers in the 6000s, 7000s, and 8000s.

-Required Core Courses for the MS nutrition program (thesis option) include: NTRI 7530 (note BCHE 6180 and 6190 or BCHE 7200 may substitute for NTRI 7530 with approval from the GPO and major professor), one graduate statistics course (STAT 7000 or ERMA 7300), NTRI 7500, NTRI 7510, NTRI 7520, NTRI 7050, NTRI 7850, NTRI 7990 (4-6 credits) and Electives.
+Required Core Courses for the MS nutrition program (thesis option) include: NTRI 7530 (Note: BCHE 6180 and 6190 or BCHE 7200 may substitute for NTRI 7530 with approval from the GPO and major professor), one graduate statistics course (ERMA 7300 or STAT 7000), NTRI 7500, NTRI 7510, NTRI 7520, NTRI 7050, NTRI 7850, NTRI 7990 (min. of 5 credits) and Electives.
 A core course may be substituted with another approved graduate course if an equivalent course was taken as part of an undergraduate degree program.
 These courses are listed in the appendix.